CM-IV/CM-IV/README.md

 My name is Charlie and I am fascinated with Computer Science.

 I am interested in web development particularly involving JS.

-I also like object oriented development in C/C++.
+I also like object oriented development, gravitating towards systems and embedded C/C++.

 - 🔭 I’m currently working on my Bachelors in Computer Science